Subject Access Requests

 The General Data Protection Regulation states that we must provide access to the information without undue delay, and within one month.
 This time starts from when the Council receives a clear request and enough identification to be sure that the request is from the data subject.
 Once this information has been received we will contact you to acknowledge that the one month period has started.

-Some social care files are very large and complex and may take longer than one month to complete as we may choose to exercise an extension of up to 2 additional months (making it 3 months in total), as permitted by GDPR.
+Some social housing files are very large and complex and may take longer than one month to complete as we may choose to exercise an extension of up to 2 additional months (making it 3 months in total), as permitted by GDPR.
 If this is the case with your request we will contact you.Permalink

 The General Data Protection Regulation allows individuals to access any personal data that is held about them.

-Some files, such as social care files, contain information about people other than the data subject.
+Some files, such as social housing files, contain information about people other than the data subject.
 This information is known as ‘third party data’ and will be removed from the file unless it is known that the data subject is aware of it or consent for disclosure has been obtained.Permalink

 There are a few ways that you can obtain information about another individual.